 The following guidelines are to help determine eligibility of children referred to the program.
 The guidelines may be considered discretionary but must be regarded as standard for service delivery.

-Boys and girls ages 6-12 will be considered for a math in the Community-based program.
+Boys and girls ages 6-12 will be considered for a match in the Community-based program.
 There may be some exceptions as to age per grant requirements (i.e. Amachi program allows children ages 5-15).
 Children who have reached their 13th birthday will be closed, unless by discretion of Case Manager, their individual need or involvement in a particular program extends their stay on the waiting list.

 Children must be living in families residing in Genesee County or attend school in Genesee County.